 He ruled French Indochina from 1897 to 1902.
-During this time, the French colonies were losing millions of francs each year.
+During this time, the French colonies lost millions of francs each year.
 He was determined to turn this around, so he levied a burdensome tax on opium, wine, and the salt trade.

 The Vietnamese, Cambodians, and Laotians who would or could not pay these heavy taxes would lose their house and land.
 This forced many of them to become day laborers.

 He established French Indochina as a market for French products and French Businessmen.
-Not caring very much what kind of hardship this would cause to the Vietnamese, Cambodian, or Laotian populations.
+Not caring about what kind of hardship this would cause the Vietnamese, Cambodian, or Laotian populations.

 Doumer returned to France in 1901 and held various top government positions.
-His last position was in 1931, when he was elected as President of the French Republic.
+His last position was in 1931 when he was elected president of the French Republic.
 He was assassinated in 1932 while attending the opening of a Book Fair in Paris, France.

 About the Long Bien Bridge

 The Long Bien bridge is 2.5 kilometers or 1.5 miles in length.
 At the time it was built, it was the longest bridge in Asia.
 More than 3,000 Vietnamese helped take part in the construction of the bridge.

 Two roadways on the bridge would allow cars to cross in a single file.
 In the center are train tracks allowing the trains from Haiphong and other areas to enter Hanoi’s central train station.